EventStore/documentation/docs/clients/grpc/reading-events/reading-from-a-stream.md

 ## Reading from a revision

-As well as providing a `StreamPosition` you can also provide a specific stream revision in the form of a `ulong`
+As well as providing a `StreamPosition` you can also provide a specific stream revision in the form of a *big int* (unsigned 64 bit integer).

 <xode-group>
 <xode-block title="C#">